samuelyee/campaign-contract/README.md

 # Kickstarter Campaign project
 For me to follow the Kickstarter project in the Udemy's "Ethereum and Solidity: The Complete Developer's Guide".
 However, the course is using an old Solidity version of 0.4.17 and current is now 0.8.x.
 I have mapped it over to the newer Solidity 0.8.x.

+## Branches
+1. section5: modernised the code for section 5 in the course
+1. section6: modernised the code for section 6 in the course

 ## Install
 ```
 npm install